 Leaf feather craft

-I have to admit even I was impressed by the transformation this leaf craft took as we transformed long leaves into feathers.
+I have to admit even I was impressed by this leaf craft as we transformed long leaves into feathers.
 My next challenge is to try to get my kids to turn bigger leaves into faux peacock feathers.

-Next, use your large craft paintbrush to cover the leaf on one side with your base color.
-Allow to dry a few minutes.
+- Next, use your large craft paintbrush to cover the leaf on one side with your base color.
+Allow it to dry a few minutes.

-Finally, allow to dry and admire your colorful feathery fall leaves.
+- Finally, allow it to dry and admire your colorful feathery fall leaves.